 The beef fat candle at Bistecca was delightful, but I would argue that The Gidley one-ups that when it comes to complimentary carby offerings.
 We were served black pepper-studded bagels – hot from the oven with a crispy shell and a fluffy centre – with a selection of condiments.
 The whipped beef fat butter was the poster child for sure, but my favourite was actually the crème fraiche blended with salmon, dill, and feta; it was basically everything you could possible want on a bagel in spread form!
 But I don’t want to ignore the vegan almond butter either, which was surprisingly lush and creamy with a good hit of tanginess to cut through the richness.

-We were coaxed into getting an entrée to tide us through the half an hour it takes the steak to cook, and although we were strongly recommended the burger, I wasn’t sure about pre-loading our steak like that, and ended up going for the Terrine ($14) instead.
+We were coaxed into getting an entrée to tide us through the half an hour it takes the steak to cook, and although we were strongly recommended the burger, I wasn’t sure about pre-loading our steak with more beef, and ended up going for the Terrine ($14) instead.
 Now, if you’re a fan of terrine, then this is as good as it gets.
 Instead of being largely made of gelatine and indistinguishable scraps, this version is studded with hearty chunks of slow-cooked pork shoulder, held together by smooth chicken liver pate, and sweetened with preserved prunes dotted through.
 It is also an incredibly generous serve, especially with the side of sourdough toast, yet due to the quality of the ingredients, it went down very easily indeed.

 Choosing a cut of meat was a tough decision, but we were told that if there was one we had to have, it was the Spinalis ($68), which is the cap of the ribeye, and touted to be ‘arguably the most succulent cut in the world’.
 Charred over open flames fed with ironbark, this had an intoxicatingly smoky char, and a perfectly pink, juicy centre.
 It was indeed incredibly tender, to the point where we could literally just take bites out of it instead of using our steak knives.
 But with that said, I wasn’t as blown away by this as I had hoped to be.
 It neither had the robust beefiness of the T-bone served at Bistecca, nor the buttery richness of heavily marbled wagyu.
 It’s a great quality piece of meat cooked to perfection, but it just didn’t have any wow factor for me.